mhagander/rebouncer/README.rst

   Number of seconds between polling servers.
 All servers are polled in parallel once this timer has expired.
-If not specified, 30 seconds is used as interval.
+If not specified, 30 seconds is used as interval. timeout
+  Number of seconds to time out a connection. `rebouncer` will set the network timeout to one second less than this, so it should never be set to a value less than `2`.

 The `servers` section has one setting for each server that is a member of the cluster.
 The settings name is the name of the server as being